-What is an Iambic Pentameter?
+What Is an Iambic Pentameter?

-A syllable in English comprises one vowel sound.
+A syllable in English comprised of one vowel sound.
 A word may have one or more vowel sounds, e.g., “love” is one syllable word while the word “arises” contains three syllables, some of which are stressed or accented (as in singing music),- while others are unaccented or without stress on it.

-What Is Meter in Poetry?
+What Is A Meter in Poetry?

 We can define meter in poetry as an ordered rhythm which results from a regular alternation of accented and unaccented syllable, or as they are sometimes called, stressed (long) and unstressed (short), syllables in poetry.